 The rise of neobanks is a global phenomenon that can’t be denied.
 If before, FinTech’s were small-time companies that no one paid any attention to and traditional banks didn’t perceive as any kind of competition, then today the situation has reversed itself completely.

-On a more positive note, for banks, the years of stability behind them means that they continue to lead in terms of consumer trust.
+On a more positive note, for banks, the years of stability behind them mean that they continue to lead in terms of consumer trust.
 In regions like the Asia-Pacific, in particular, nearly 75% of consumers have shared their confidence in established financial institutions.

 Why Traditional Banks Struggle to Innovate?

 Despite the fact that many banks are well-aware of the need to modernize, things are not quite so simple that they could just do it at the drop of a hat.
-Bureaucracy, outdated technology, rigid processes – there are many obstacles that make it difficult for banks to innovate as quickly as neobanks do.
+Bureaucracy, outdated technology, and rigid processes, there are many obstacles that make it difficult for banks to innovate as quickly as neobanks do.
 Legacy systems usually require a complete IT overhaul to support more modern fintech solutions, which is very taxing for banks to accomplish.
-The process is both expensive and time-consuming and can be expected to get in the way of a bank’s operations.
+The process is both expensive and time-consuming, and can be expected to get in the way of a bank’s operations.
 Not everyone is ready to commit to such a drastic transformation.

 All these internal factors lead us to the situation where innovation can’t be achieved without significant restructuring.

-By comparison, neobanks enjoy a number of advantages that make their solutions much easier to use than their traditional counterparts’.
+By comparison, neobanks enjoy a number of advantages that make their solutions much easier to use than their traditional counterparts.
 Faster transactions and the ability to manage your operations “in a single click” is certainly an attractive image for many people.

 How Can Banks Adapt and Plan for Survival?